mirkix/ardupilotblue/README.md

 3. Reboot BegaleBone with `sudo reboot`

 Systemd based startup, useful with arducopter packages from debian/rcnee repo.
+Edit defaults file with vi command below.
+Use ESC, then :wq to exit.

+sudo vi /etc/defaults/arducopter

+TELEM1="-C /dev/ttyS1"
+TELEM2="-A udp:192.168.100.22:14550"
+#TELEM2="-C /dev/ttyAMA0"
+GPS="-B /dev/ttyS2"

+# Options to pass to ArduCopter
+#ARDUCOPTER_OPTS=$TELEM1 $TELEM2

+# -A is a console switch (usually this is a Wi-Fi link)
+# -C is a telemetry switch
+# Usually this is either /dev/ttyAMA0 - UART connector on your Navio
+# or /dev/ttyUSB0 if you're using a serial to USB convertor

+# -B or -E is used to specify non default GPS

-Edit systemd startup vi with vi command below, or use sudo nano command from above
+Edit systemd service file with vi command below, or use sudo nano command from above

 sudo vi /lib/systemd/system/arducopter.service